enhyq/HandongRemy/README.md

 ## What does this project do?
 This project has started with a goal to help students of Handong Global University(HGU) by providing more convenient way to access function in the school webpage.
 The name HandongRemy came from a cat called Remy that lives in HGU.
-Because like the cat that lives around, I wanted this project to be very accessible to the students.
+Because, like the cat, I wanted this project to be very accessible to the students in HGU.
 For that reason, I chose to create an API skill server for KakaoTalk chat bot, which is the most popular messenger app in South Korea.

 This project can currently do 5 functions: